 - The content of their speech might not make sense

-- They may not be able to understand what you are saying or only be able to grasp part of it
+- The person may not understand what you are saying or only grasp part of it

-- They may lose the normal social conventions of conversations and interrupt or ignore a speaker, or fail to respond when spoken to
+- Normal social conventions of conversations may be lost – they might interrupt or ignore a speaker, or fail to respond

 - They may have difficulty expressing emotions appropriately